SamSantosidc/SamSantosidc/README.md

     <span>Samuel Santos</span>
 </h1>

-<p align="justify">Information Systems student at the Federal University of Paraíba.
+<p align="justify">Computer science student at the Federal University of Paraíba.
 I currently study Java, Python, Lua and JavaScript in parallel.
 I am constantly updating my knowledge and seeking new challenges in the technology area.
 I have a passion for learning and applying this knowledge to create innovative solutions.
 <br>
  Passionate about music and technology, developing a project that combines both worlds <a href="https://www.instagram.com/samuel_ismaeldc/">(@samuel_ismaeldc)</a>.</p>